A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Application to DC-DC Buck Converters

-We select the switching period $T$ as the discretization sampling period.
-Henceforth, any quantity sampled at the switching time instants $t = kT$ will be denoted using the subscript $k$, e.g., $x_k$ will be used to denote $x(kT)$.
+We select the switching period $T$ as the discrete time step for discretization.
+Henceforth, any quantity sampled at the switching time instants $t = kT$ will be denoted using the subscript $k$, i.e., $\star_k = \star(kT)$.

 We address discretization by integrating Eq.~\eqref{eq:sys_ct_buck} over the $k$-th switching period $I_k$.
 Thanks to the linearity of Eq.~\eqref{eq:sys_ct_buck}, we can evaluate the model prediction $x_{k+1}$ in closed form using the following convolution integral:

 By linearity, Eq.~\eqref{eq:conv_int_1} is equivalent to

 The integrals in Eq.~\eqref{eq:conv_int_2} are solved in closed form.
 To this aim, we introduce the following assumption:

 \begin{assumption} The input voltage $V_\mathrm{in}(t)$ and the output current disturbance $i_{o}(t)$ remain constant over the switching periods, i.e., $V_\mathrm{in}(t) = V_{\mathrm{in},k}$ and $i_o(t) = i_{o,k}$ for all $t \in I_k$ and $k \geq 0$. \end{assumption}